Signs Your Disability Claim Will Be Denied (And What to Do)

 8. Your Application Had Errors or Missing Information

-What to Do If Your Claim Is Denied
+What to Do If Your Claim Has Already Been Denied

-Step 2: Request Reconsideration
+Step 2: File for Reconsideration (Form SSA-561)

-Step 4: Work With a Disability Advocate
+Step 4: Get a Disability Advocate

 Don't face this alone.
 Get Your Free Case Review →